SSL Security

 POODLE Attack – Flaw in SSLv3

 Many browsers will revert to SSL 3.0 when a TLS connection is unavailable, and an attacker may force a server to default to SSL v3.0 to exploit the vulnerability.
-One way to overcome this is to disable SSL ver 3.0 on the client and server permanently.
+One way to overcome this is to permanently disable SSL ver 3.0 on the client and server.
 However, there are variants of POODLE for TLSv1 and TLS v2.
 Before the poodle attack, a large proportion of the Internet supported SSL Ver 3.0, but this has considerably dropped in response to the attack.

 SSL Decryption Attack